lukes/ember-cli-full-screen/README.md

 ## Installation

-ember-cli-full-screen is an ember-cli addon.
-Just run the install command on your ember-cli project:
+Run the install command on your ember-cli project:

 `ember install ember-cli-full-screen`